 What are open resources?

 Open resources provide students with a very affordable way to access all the materials needed to complete their online studies.
-Many online institutions provide high quality resources, either directly from recognised experts or those that are available via open licensing or already in the public domain.
+Many online institutions provide high quality resources, either directly from recognised experts such as Custom Essay Meister or those that are available via open licensing or already in the public domain.
 Open learning has replaced the more traditional methods of requiring students to buy expensive textbooks with a plethora of online resources that can be updated or changed to suit the student’s needs, very quickly.

 Different methods of teaching